Gao Yao (minister): In traditional historiography

-He is cited admonishing his king: "Heaven can see and hear, and does so through the eyes and ears of the people; Heaven rewards the virtuous and punishes the wicked, and does it through the people."
+Gao Yao is cited as remonstrating Shun: "Heaven can see and hear, and does so through the eyes and ears of the people; Heaven rewards the virtuous and punishes the wicked, and does it through the people."

+Taiping Yulan, a later sources, records Gao Yao as having served Qi of Xia, giving now-lost quotes from the Guicang and Records of the Grand Historian.

+Identification with Ye the Great

 Some Chinese scholars have argued he is the same person as Ye the Great, said by Sima Qian to have been the father of Fei the Great who was later known as Boyi.
 Ye was reckoned as one of the ancestors of the House of Ying in the Qin and of the ruling house of Zhao.
 Gao Yao is sometimes considered the father of Boyi.